Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Operator

 Thank you, Gary.
 Our next question comes from Brady Gailey from KBW.
+Please go ahead.
+Your line is now open.

 Brady Gailey

+Good morning, guys.
 I was just wondering, if we were to head into a scenario where we saw a freight recession, I mean, obviously, the average invoice price and volumes could come under pressure.
 But how do you think a recessionary scenario would impact TPay's interchange fee?
 I think the last time we talked about it, you guys said that over time, that could be roughly 20 basis points.
 Would a recession have any negative or positive impact on that interchange fee?

 Aaron Graft